You need to check what rules apply to taking your medicine:

 It's a good idea to travel with a copy of your prescription and a letter from your GP that has:

-- details of your medication, including its generic name (not just the brand name)
+- details of your medicine, including its generic name (not just the brand name)

-- the name of the health condition that you need the medication for
+- the name of the health condition that you need the medicine for

 As well as helping you avoid any problems at customs, this will be useful if you need medical help while you're away.